 (n) “Writing” or “written” denotes a tangible or electronic record of a communication or representation, including handwriting, typewriting, printing, photostating, photography, audio or videorecording and electronic communications.
 A “signed” writing includes an electronic sound, symbol or process attached to or logically associated with a writing and executed or adopted by a person with the intent to sign the writing.

 The Louisiana Supreme Court adopted this rule on January 20, 2004.
-It became effective on March 1, 2004, and has not been amended since.
-This rule is identical to ABA Model Rule of Professional Conduct 1.0 (2002), except for paragraph (n) (ABA revision in 2012 replaced “e-mail” with “electronic communications.”
+It became effective on March 1, 2004, and was amended once, effective January 13, 2015.
+This rule is identical to ABA Model Rule of Professional Conduct 1.0 (2002).

 Prior to 2002, Louisiana, like most other states, never adopted the “Terminology” provision of the ABA Model Rules because the ABA provision had no rule number.
 In 2002, the ABA removed the stand-alone Terminology section from the Model Rules and created a new Rule 1.0 to give the defined terms greater prominence and to permit the use of Comments to explicate further some of the provisions.
-See ABA Ethics 2000 Commission Revision Notes to Model Rule 1.0 (2002).
+See ABA Ethics 2000 Comm’n Rev. Notes to Model Rule 1.0 (2002).

 “Informed Consent.”
 In 2002, the ABA substituted the term “informed consent” for the pre-2002 term “consent after consultation.”
 The ABA believed that the term “consultation” was not well understood and did not sufficiently indicate the extent to which clients had to be given adequate information and explanation in order to make reasonably informed decisions.
 The ABA believed that the term “informed consent,” which is familiar from its use in other contexts, is more likely to convey to lawyers what is required under the Rules.
 No change in substance was intended.
 See id.